ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.7.2 (November 9 2012) =

-* Patch: Using only_with_tag in the Pro Pack no longer requires you check off "Tag Input" under Map Settings/Search Form/Tags for the tag filter to work.
 * Wrap tag output in info bubble in div and span with tags.
 ** Make it easier to "iconify" the tags with CSS.
 * Add more help to the starting image setting.
 * Consolidate and remove un-needed files, decreasing install package size.
 * Add CSS elements and filters for add/edit locations for better third party controls.
 * Style add locations page after manage locations edit page.
+* [Pro Pack](http://www.charlestonsw.com/products/store-locator-plus/) Patch: Using only_with_tag in the Pro Pack no longer requires you check off "Tag Input" under Map Settings/Search Form/Tags for the tag filter to work.
+* [Pro Pack](http://www.charlestonsw.com/products/store-locator-plus/) Added setting to customize "no results found" message that appears after a search with no results returned.

 = 3.7.1 (Early November 2012) =